XiaojuanShen/Budding-Yeast-morphologist/README.md

 # Pipeline Example
 ================

-The provided code (see Installation) also includes an example pipeline in the /example/ directory.
-In tha directory, there is a shell script "example.sh" which will analyze a example image "example.tif".
+The repository also includes an example pipeline in the /example/ directory.
+In that directory, there is a shell script  which will analyze a example image "example.tif":

+cd example/ ; sh example.sh

 After the shellscript is run, two output files will be produce:
 	example_preview.tif	(Displayable representation of the segmented cells)